munHunger/pythagoras/README.md

 Once started the application is reachable on http://localhost/exam-1.0 Or on port 8080 if launched outside of docker without any port parameters

+# To be fixed

+Invert the relation so that the building is queried and returned as root instead of floor.
+Current implementation sends a way to large json in response with a lot of repetition